 Diagnostic testing is an important step in the development of a treatment plan for your cat, allowing the veterinarians at GAH to most effectively target the underlying problem(s) and assess the probability of successful treatment.
 Our veterinarians can explain the purpose of each diagnostic test for your cat, and help prioritize which tests may be most helpful in determining the cause of your cat’s illness.
 At GAH, these tests may include:

-- Laboratory testing for baseline blood counts and organ function tests, or infectious disease.
+• Laboratory testing for baseline blood cell counts and organ function tests, or infectious disease.
 Blood and/or urine samples may be collected from your cat for tests to be performed at GAH, or for tests to be sent to reference laboratories.

-- Diagnostic imaging such as x-rays (digital radiography), contrast radiology studies, and ultrasound, using state-of-the-art equipment.
+• Diagnostic imaging such as x-rays (digital radiography), contrast radiology studies, and ultrasound.
 These images or studies allow for accurate diagnosis of conditions of the heart and lungs, gastrointestinal obstruction, tumors of the internal organs or bones, fluid in the chest or abdominal cavity, urinary stones or gall stones, reproductive diseases, and bone/joint disorders.
 For most patients, gentle restraint can be used for these procedures, however in some cases sedation may be necessary.
 If additional interpretation of any diagnostic images is needed, our veterinarians are able to instantly send those to a board-certified radiologist.

 Following diagnosis of the health condition, your veterinarian will develop a treatment plan.
 Conditions and illnesses we diagnose and treat include: